Trisfald/veridia-rpg/Traits.md

 Spend six points of mana and perform a nine hours long ritual.
 Divide the mana and time spent between the participants.\
 You can bestow the sense of vision to a small object.
 The latter relays the images it is seeing to a crystal sphere located elsewhere, but not farther than ten kilometers.\
 The enchantment lasts one month.

+### Winged laborer
+##### *Requirements: gray magic 4, clay laborer*
+##### Cost: 3 experience points
+Spend five points of mana and perform a eight hours long ritual.
+Divide the mana and time spent between the participants.\
+Similar to clay laborer.
+The worker is weaker, but it can fly.\
+The laborer returns to ashes after one week.

+### Colossal laborer
+##### *Requirements: gray magic 5, clay laborer*
+##### Cost: 3 experience points
+Spend fifteen points of mana and perform a ten hours long ritual.
+Divide the mana and time spent between the participants.\
+Similar to clay laborer.
+The worker is ten meters tall and has the strength of twenty humans.\
+The laborer returns to ashes after one week.

 ### Meteor swarm
 ##### *Requirements: grey magic 5*